A 6-month-old crying constantly can signal discomfort, hunger, illness, or developmental changes requiring attentive care and soothing strategies.

 Keep track of symptoms accompanying crying episodes:

-- If reflux suspected (frequent spitting up with discomfort), consult your pediatrician.
+- If reflux is suspected, such as frequent spitting up with clear discomfort, arching, poor feeding, or poor weight gain, consult your pediatrician.

 Early diagnosis prevents complications and reduces prolonged distress for your baby.